abanobp/Simple-MVC-Framework/README.md

     - **_router.php_**
     - **_view.php_**
   - **_database_**

-    This dirctory contains the database class that create all database connections
+    > **This dirctory contains the database class that create all database connections.**
      - **_database.php_**
    - **_liberaries_**
      - **_session.php_**
      - **_cookies.php_**
 - **_public_**

-  The public directory contains the index.php file, which is the entry point for all requests entering your application, its having the decraration of the framework class and few implementation to start this life cycle.
+  > **The public directory contains the index.php file, which is the entry point for all requests entering your application, its having the decraration of the framework class and few implementation to start this life cycle.**
   - **_index.php_**